FP Agreements in an Agricultural Enterprise Area

 The tax credit associated with pre-2009 farmland preservation agreements varies and is calculated with consideration of household income and property tax liability.
 Landowners must use Schedule FC when filing an income tax return to claim this credit.

-Transfering ownership of pre-2009 FP Agreements
+Transferring Ownership of Pre-2009 FP Agreements

 Notification to DATCP is required when land subject to a pre-2009 farmland preservation agreement is sold or ownership of the land is transferred.
-Please fillout the
+Please fill out the

 DATCPWorkingLands@wi.gov.

-Modifying an Agreement signed before July 1, 2009 or under 2009 WI Act 374
+Modifying an Agreement Signed Before July 1, 2009

-Effective farmland preservation agreements signed before July 1, 2009 or under 2009 WI Act 374 can be modified to meet the updated state soil and water conservation standards.
+Effective farmland preservation agreements signed before July 1, 2009 can be modified to meet the updated state soil and water conservation standards.
 Modifying the terms of these agreements allows the landowner to claim the farmland preservation tax credit at either $5.00 per acre or $10.00 per acre if the covered land is also located in a certified farmland preservation zoning district.
 In many cases, this calculation will enable the landowner to claim a higher tax credit than if filing on Schedule FC.
 Once modified, landowners must used Schedule FC-A when filing an income tax return to claim the tax credit.